lucacozzuto/elixir_NF/docs/second.rst

      - |podman|
      - |charlie|

+In this example we will use `Docker <https://www.docker.com/>`__: the default image is stored in `DockerHub <https://hub.docker.com/>`__ and is retrieved on the fly.

 .. code-block:: console

+  nextflow run lucacozzuto/elixir_NF -r main -with-docker

   N E X T F L O W  ~  version 21.04.3
   Pulling lucacozzuto/elixir_NF ...